Step-by-Step Guide: Get Started and Install Home Assistant on a Raspberry Pi

 Assembling and Booting Your Raspberry Pi for Home Assistant

-After flashing the card, it’s time to set up your Raspberry Pi:
+After flashing the card, it’s time to set up your device:

-1. Insert the flashed micro SD card into the Raspberry Pi’s slot.
+1. Insert the flashed micro SD card into the slot.

-2. Connect the Ethernet cable to your Pi and router for a stable internet connection.
+2. Connect the Ethernet cable to your board and router for a stable internet connection.
 You may also configure Wi-Fi later from the interface.

 3. Attach any optional accessories like a Zigbee dongle with a USB extension cable if you plan to include non-Wi-Fi smart devices.